open-telemetry/opentelemetry-specification/specification/trace/api.md

 The Span interface MAY provide:

-- An API to set multiple `Link`s at once, where the `Link`s are passed in a single method call.
+- An API to add multiple `Link`s at once, where the `Link`s are passed in a single method call.

-Spans SHOULD preserve the order in which Links are set.
+Spans SHOULD preserve the order in which Links are added.

 Note that [Samplers](sdk.md#sampler) can only consider information already present during span creation.
 Any `Link`s added later cannot change their